nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-6-javascript-functions-function-expressions-vs-declarations.md

 - There is no named form of arrow functions.

+- It is strongly advised to always name your function expressions i.e. do not use anonymous functions for 3 reasons:
+    - The name provides a way to refer to yourself.
+        - e.g. for recursion or unbinding from an event handler.
+     - The name shows up in debug stack traces instead of the name `anonymous function`.
+     - The name self documents the code.
+- Even when you are assigning a function to a property of an object, you should name the function expression.
-#### Function Declaration Statement
+#### Function Declaration (Statement)

-- Function declaration statements are a lot like function definitions:
+- Function declaration statements are a lot like function definitions.
+They differ in that with function declarations the statement always starts with `function` keyword.

 ```js
 function someName(x) {